puppetlabs/puppetlabs-pam_tools/REFERENCE.md

 Return the application name based on kots_slug and entitlement from the given license file.

+Will raise an error if appSlug cannot be found in the license.

 #### `pam_tools::get_kots_app(String $license)`

 Return the application name based on kots_slug and entitlement from the given license file.

+Will raise an error if appSlug cannot be found in the license.

 Returns: `Any` The associated application name (which may differ from kots_slug).